olook/olook/README.markdown

 Cronjobs
 ============
 This cron will generate a csv file with the user data to be used for email marketing.
 It will run everyday at 3 AM.
-Check the log file to verify if any issue happens.

 0  3    * * *   root    cd /srv/olook; RAILS_ENV=production bundle exec rake marketing_uploader:copy_userbase_to_ftp >> /var/log/userbase_uploader_rake.log 2>&1

 This cron will generate a csv file with the user data, credits and orders data.
 It will run everyday at 1 AM.
-Check the log file to verify if any issue happens.

 0  1    * * *   root    cd /srv/olook; RAILS_ENV=production bundle exec rake marketing_uploader:copy_userbase_orders_to_ftp >> /var/log/userbase_orders_uploader_rake.log 2>&1

+This cron will generate a csv file with the user data, bonus credits and revenues per user (with users with an accepted order) It will run everyday at 0 AM.

+0  0    * * *   root    cd /srv/olook; RAILS_ENV=production bundle exec rake marketing_uploader:copy_userbase_revenue_to_ftp >> /var/log/userbase_orders_uploader_rake.log 2>&1

+Check the log files to verify in case any issue happens.

 Optional config files
 ============